svetoslav39/react-movieDB/README.md

 Click on the link to see the project deployed.
-For the moment the site is not responsive. https://react-movies.netlify.com/
+For the moment the site is not Responsive. https://react-movies.netlify.com/